enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/inventory.md

   "category": "trickster:ploys",
   "additional_search_terms": [
     "Ploy of Offering",
+    "Organizer's Ploy",
     "Swindler's Ploy",
-    "Organizer's Ploy",
     "Cranial Shift Ploy"
   ]
 }
 ```

-Listed here are ploys that interact with inventory slots or other inventory features.
+*"Note that inventory ploys are heavily restricted in almost all jurisdictions."*

+*"Not because they're very dangerous mind you, it's just that humans collectively have a strange obsession with this thing they call 'personal property.'"*

+-- An excerpt from a lecture by Prof. Dr. Gerune.

 ;;;;;